Frequently Asked Questions

 - What is the Carleton Leader Community?

 All past and present Carleton Leader participants will become part of the community.
 This community will engage in a number of activities throughout the year to encourage networking, engagement, and creative ways of working together.
-More information can be found on our Carleton Leader Community page once the first few cohorts have begun to develop.
+More information can be found on our Carleton Leader Community page.